nintexplatform/form-plugin-contract/README.md

 };
 ```

-Using zod schema to validate your plugin:
+Use zod schema to validate your plugin:

 ```ts
 import { pluginContractSchema } from '@nintex/form-plugin-contract';